silaspe/maths/docs/group_theory.md

 #### groups of size $0$

-As the set not having any elements doen't have an identity element, this breaks the identity rule.
+As the set not having any elements doesn't have an identity element, this breaks the identity rule.

 By the way, the empty group is closed as not having elements means it's impossible to ∘ two of them to get outside the group.